andreafabrizi/prism/README.md

 * The backdoor will connect back to netcat!

-## STATIC mode:
+## STATIC mode

 Using this operation mode the backdoor try to connects to an hard-coded IP/PORT.
 In this case, run netcat listening on the hard-coded machine/port:
 ```bash
  $ nc -l -p [PORT]
 ```

-## Features:
+## Features

 * Two operating modes (ICMP and STATIC)
 * Runtime process renaming